AzureAD/microsoft-authentication-library-for-js/1-Authentication/4-sign-in-device-code/README.md

 ---
 page_type: sample
-name: A Node console application using MSAL Node to authentication users with the device code flow against Customer Identity Access Management (CIAM)
+name: A Node headless application using MSAL Node to authentication users with the device code flow against Customer Identity Access Management (CIAM)
-description: A Node console application using MSAL Node to authentication users with the device code flow against Customer Identity Access Management (CIAM)
+description: A Node headless application using MSAL Node to authentication users with the device code flow against Customer Identity Access Management (CIAM)
 languages:
  - javascript
 products: